AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 #### `template`s

-It is common for `template`-based container `class`es to usually use arrays of the `template` parameter type.
+It's common for `template`-based container `class`es to use arrays of the `template` parameter type.

 ``` cpp
 template<class T>